-There is a difference, of course, between setting up a small business in Peru and opening a branch office for a major investor, but the way can be made smoother at all levels if you keep in mind the following tips, suggested by French entrepreneur Valerie Barbier, who last year launched her Mishki natural skin care products company, and Jim Plunkett, an American businessman and a former manager of the American Chamber of Commerce, who has been an exporter and involved in many business projects in Peru for over 25 years.
+There is a difference, of course, between setting up a small business and opening a branch office for a major investor, but the way can be made smoother at all levels if you keep in mind the following tips, suggested by French entrepreneur Valerie Barbier – who recently launched her Mishki natural skin care products company – and Jim Plunkett, an American businessman and a former manager of the American Chamber of Commerce – who has been involved in many business projects in Peru.

-- Patience.
-And you will need a lot of it.
-Setting up a business doesn't happen overnight – information for all the documentary processes (red tape) tends to be spoon-fed, one morsel of data at a time, and you can find yourself going back again and again to be told that you need to give one more piece of information.
-Getting angry won't help, and can often hinder the process.
+- First of all, you will need a lot of patience.
+Setting up a business doesn’t happen overnight.
+Information related to all the documentary processes (red tape) and general requirements to set up a business tend to be spoon-fed – one morsel of data at a time – and you can find yourself going back to government offices again and again just to be told that you need to give one more piece of information.
+Getting angry won’t help, and can often hinder the process.

-- Persistence – don't give up, keep going back until you get what you need.
+- You also have to be extremely persistent.
+Keep going back until you get what you need.

-- No bribes: do not be discouraged by the paperwork and the suggestions that a bribe might smooth the way.
+- Do not bribe government officials or other employees.
 You can fix anything and everything without greasing any palms.

-- Don't expect others to meet your deadlines: take into consideration that work is done at a more leisurely pace.
+- Don’t expect others to meet your deadlines.
+Take into consideration that work is done at a different pace, and for many different reasons.

-- If your client is a native Spanish speaker but speaks to you in English, stay with him.
-Don't try to practice your Spanish until he changes channels.
+- If your client is a native Spanish speaker but speaks to you in English, converse with him/her in English.
+Don’t try to practice your Spanish until he/she changes channels.
 Many local businessmen like to practice their English and it can be to your advantage.

 - If your line of business leads you to contact large companies and major investors, you might want to consider joining Club Empresarial.
 It has virtually replaced the Club de La Banca and others, and has very good facilities for meeting with clients, running seminars, and enjoying cultural activities.
 It also has a good gym with instructor, squash, and great locker and bath facilities for business executives, both men and women.
-It is located next to the Swisshotel in the Centro Camino Real center, San Isidro (http://www.clubempresarial.com.pe/).
-Contact Susana Rodriguez-Larran or Cecilia Andrade at 215-9000.
+It is located next to the Swiss hotel, in San Isidro.

-- Contact the chamber of commerce of your country.
-It may or may not be worth your while to become a member, but they usually have good information sources, and their lunches, talks and seminars are open to the general public.
+- Finally, you can contact the chamber of commerce of your country.
+It may or may not be worth your while to become a member, but they usually have good information sources, and their lunches, talks and seminars are usually open to the general public.
+At a fee